 Skip to main content

 The write-ahead log (WAL) persists API requests to disk before sending them to the server.
-By default, the client buffers requests in memory — if the process exits unexpectedly, buffered data is lost.
+By default, the client buffers requests in memory.
+If the process exits unexpectedly, buffered data is lost.
 Weave’s WAL addresses this by writing requests to disk before sending them.
 When you enable the WAL, the client writes each API request to a local JSONL file first, then flushes the file to the server.
-If a process crashes or the server is unreachable, the data remains on disk and is automatically sent when the client runs again.
-The WAL is especially useful in environments where processes may be interrupted or the server may be temporarily unavailable:
+If a process crashes or the server is unreachable, the data remains on disk and Weave sends it automatically when the client runs again.
+The WAL is especially useful in environments where processes might be interrupted or the server might be temporarily unavailable:

-• Container orchestration: Pods that may be evicted or OOM-killed before background threads finish uploading traces.
+• Container orchestration: Pods that might be evicted or OOM-killed before background threads finish uploading traces.

-• Distributed training: Multiple processes writing traces in parallel, where any single process may fail.
+• Distributed training: Multiple processes that write traces in parallel, where any single process might fail.

 • Unreliable networks: Environments where connectivity to the Weave server is intermittent.

-• Batch jobs: Long-running jobs where losing trace data from a crash would be costly.
+• Batch jobs: Long-running jobs where losing trace data from a crash is costly.

 For short-lived environments like serverless functions, also consider calling weave.flush() or weave.finish() before the process exits to ensure all data is uploaded.
-See Trace data loss in worker processes for more information.
+For more information, see Trace data loss in worker processes.

-The write-ahead log is currently opt-in.
+The write-ahead log is opt-in.
 It will be enabled by default in a future release.

 Enable the write-ahead log

-To enable the WAL, set the WEAVE_ENABLE_WAL environment variable to true:
+To enable the WAL for your Weave client, set the WEAVE_ENABLE_WAL environment variable to true:

 export WEAVE_ENABLE_WAL=true